16 Condiments That Are Secret Health Bombs (And What to Eat Instead)

 “Salads are healthy, so we are quick to ignore the nutritional value of the dressing we drizzle over them,” says Capalino.
 Instead of pouring on extra fat and calories with ranch dressing, try a tablespoon of tahini instead, suggests Capalino.
 “Tahini is made of ground sesame seeds, and although it is high in fat, it is good unsaturated fat.”
 She suggests diluting the tahini in a 1:1 ratio with water to thin out the consistency if desired.

 Adding a little kick of hot sauce could add a big bang of sodium to your favorite dish.
 Hot sauces can contain upwards of 200 mg of sodium per teaspoon.
 The American Heart Association recommends staying within 1,500 mg of sodium daily.
 Let’s face it: You’re probably using more than a measly teaspoon on your wings and nachos.
-Lori Williams, a registered dietitian at The Ohio State University Wexner Medical Center recommends using red pepper flakes or fresh hot peppers, like jalapenos to get the heat you desire in a healthier way – not to mention, hot peppers could make you live longer!
-Watch for these signs you’re eating too much sodium.
+Lori Williams, a registered dietitian at The Ohio State University Wexner Medical Center recommends using red pepper flakes or fresh hot peppers, like jalapenos to get the heat you desire—or you can try a low-sodium hot sauce option like this one from Disco Sauce, which only contains 20 mg and is packed with real ingredients.

 It’s easy to go overboard with soy sauce.
 Apparently, the abundant salt and sugar in it are taste bud activators, according to Auslander.
 She recommends Bragg’s amino acids or coconut amino acids for a healthier alternative.
 This is how to trick your taste buds into eating healthier.